The Silent Symphony of Symptoms: Understanding Ovarian Cancer and Bloating

 Persistent pelvic or lower abdominal pain

-These symptoms may mimic digestive or hormonal problems.
-The key difference is persistence.
+These symptoms may masquerade as digestive or hormonal issues, yet the key distinction lies in their persistence.

 Who Is at Risk?
 (Especially in India)

-Several factors can increase the likelihood of ovarian cancer:
+Several factors may elevate the likelihood of ovarian cancer:

 BRCA1 / BRCA2 genetic mutations